Spatio-temporal coarse-graining decomposition of the global ocean geostrophic kinetic energy: Introduction

-It is common to quantify the spectral distribution of ocean kinetic energy via Fourier transforms computed either along transects or within regions; e.g., \cite{FuSmith1996,Chenetal2015,Rochaetal2016,khatri2018surface, ORourke_etal2018, CalliesWu2019}.
+It is common to quantify the spectral distribution of ocean kinetic energy via Fourier transforms computed either along transects or within regions; e.g., \citeA{FuSmith1996,Chenetal2015,Rochaetal2016,khatri2018surface, ORourke_etal2018, CalliesWu2019}.
 This approach has rendered great insights into the length scales of oceanic motion and the cascade of energy through these scales \cite{ScottWang05,ScottArbic07,arbic2012nonlinear,Arbicetal13,arbic2014geostrophic}.
 However, it has notable limitations for the ocean where the spatial domain is generally not periodic, thus necessitating adjustments to the data (e.g., by tapering) before applying Fourier transforms.

-Methods to produce an artifically periodic dataset can introduce spurious gradients, length-scales, and flow features not present in the original data \cite{sadek2018extracting}.
+Methods to produce an artificially periodic dataset can introduce spurious gradients, length-scales, and flow features not present in the original data \cite{sadek2018extracting}.
 A related limitation concerns the chosen region size, with this size introducing an artificial upper length scale cutoff.
 In this manner, no scales are included that are larger than the region size even if larger structures exist in the ocean.
 Furthermore, the data is typically assumed to lie on a flat tangent plane to enable the use of Cartesian coordinates.
 However, if the region becomes large enough to sample the earth's curvature, then that puts into question the use of the familiar Cartesian Fourier analysis of sines and cosines.

-The use of spherical harmonics, common for the atmosphere, is not suitable for the ocean, again since the ocean boundaries are complex.
-These limitations mean that in practice, Fourier methods are only suited for open ocean regions away from boundaries, and over a rather limited regional size.
+We have previously compared coarse-graining methods with traditional Fourier methods, and shown that where Fourier methods are valid, both methods agree \cite{Storer2022}.
+An important advantage of coarse-graining is that it is not limited to an ocean box and allows us to probe length-scales extending to the planet's circumference.
+Moreover, unlike Fourier analysis in box regions, which cannot account for the global energy in the ocean, coarse-graining satisfies energy conservation \cite{sadek2018extracting} as we discuss more below.